Magic Malta

 Magic Malta (also known as Magic 91.7) is a music radio station in Malta operated by Public Broadcasting Services, the Maltese government's public broadcaster.

 This station gives a big importance to music and caters to most ages.
-Music varies from current hits to those 1970s, 1980s, 1990s memories (its format is similar to Austrian pop station Hitradio Ö3).
+Music varies from current hits to those 1970s, 1980s, 1990s memories, as well as favourite pop music from the 21st century (its format is similar to Austrian pop station Hitradio Ö3).
 Local talent is also featured on Magic Malta.